circleci/circleci-docs/jekyll/_cci2/workflows.md

               only: pre-prod
 ```

 In the example, `filters` is set with the `branches` key and the `only` key with the branch name.
 Any branches that match the value of `only` will run the job.
+Branches matching the value of `ignore` will not run the job.

 ## Using Workspaces to Share Artifacts Among Jobs